MGAjinugrh/RESTWebsocket-demo/README.md

 - Each app manages its own `DbContext` but shares entity definitions from the **Shared** project.
 - No token or JWT is required for this demo — user validation is based on `userId` and role check from DB.
 - The system is designed to run **independently** but can communicate logically as part of a microservice ecosystem.
+- Always run the Management.dll before running Library.dll.
+Management.dll would generate admins as well as roles

 ---